sqlxpert/lights-off-aws/README.md

 CloudFormation.
 See the `LightsOffPrereq-SampleDeploymentRolePassRolePol` IAM policy for an example.

-For a multi-account CloudFormation StackSet, you can use [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) by copying the inline IAM policy of `LightsOffPrereq-DeploymentRole` to a customer-managed IAM policy, attaching your policy to
+For a CloudFormation StackSet, you can use [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) by copying the inline IAM policy of `LightsOffPrereq-DeploymentRole` to a customer-managed IAM policy, attaching your policy to